 On the local level, the elitist system prioritizes university education over universal access in every country in the world.
 However, the epitome of the elitist system exists in England.
 Edukit therefore seeks to address the critical need—help to build an egalitarian educational system, by focusing on possible development in England, in an area the elitist system has neglected for decades .

-Edukit is an egalitarian educational system predicated on a set of complementary “PROPOSITIONS” , in response to which Edukit outlines a system of parts.
+Edukit is an egalitarian educational system predicated on a set of complementary “PROPOSITIONS” - see pop-up windows on the Edukit spread: - in response to which Edukit outlines a system of parts.
 These components correspond directly to those specified in the original schema recommended by Fuller in Education Automation - i.e. they are electronic, mobile and adaptable - and, subsequently, postulated by Cedric Price in the Potteries Thinkbelt (1964-66).

 Edukit is based at the approximate dynamic population centre in England (cf Fuller) where it is being piloted via the Dukeries Thinkbelt from August 2014 to January 2016 (cf Price).
 The DTb is a plan for an advanced educational industry in West Nottinghamshire developed in the old industrial net (cf both Fuller and Price).
 This is detailed further in Facsimiles 1 and 2, both published in 2016 . .